The Apple Tree

 Rex has a vocal delivery similar to Johnny Cash's.
 He records four songs at Sonobeat, but the titles of the songs and composers are not documented in the Sonobeat archives.
 Rex's tracks are recorded with only a standard guitar and electric bass.

 Although born in Gonzales, Texas, Rex grows up in Junction, about 140 miles west of Austin.
 At the time of his Sonobeat sessions, Rex works for the Texas Department of Health in Austin.
 He begins recording at other studios in Central Texas as early as 1967, and in the '80s forms country band The Thoroughbreds.
 And Rex has another hobby besides music: cooking.
-He presents his secret recipe – which he calls "Toddy for the Body" – for a unique take on a traditional south-of-the-border stew called menudo; he enters his concoction in the menudo cook-off at the 1975 San Marcos Cinco de Mayo festival.
+He presents his secret recipe – which he calls "Toddy for the Body" – for a unique take on a traditional south-of-the-border stew called menudo and enters his concoction in the menudo cook-off at the 1975 San Marcos Cinco de Mayo Festival.
 After retiring from the Texas Department of Health in 1993, Rex opens a private investigation firm in Austin, which he operates until his death on August 24, 2011.

 Rex Sherry: standard guitar and vocals